 Giuseppe Santucci is Associate Professor at Department of

-Computer Science of Sapienza Università di Roma, where he teaches
+Computer Science of Sapienza Università di Roma, and on

-courses on Python, Software Engineering (in English), and Visual
+He currently teaches courses on Python, Software Engineering (in

 He served as reviewer for the most important conferences and Journals in the visualization field, including Journal of Visual Languages and Computing, Journal of Software Engineering and Knowledge Engineering, ACM International Conference on Management of Data (SIGMOD), International Conference on Very Large Databases (VLDB), International Conference on Information Visualization, IEEE Visualization Conference e IEEE Visual Analytics Science and Technology.
-On 2008 he joined the editorial review board of the International Journal of Mobile Human Computer Interaction (IJMHCI).
-On 2011 he joined the Editorial Board of Journal of Visual Languages and Computing.
+On 2008 he joined the editorial review board of the International Journal of Mobile Human Computer Interaction (IJMHCI) and he is currently Emeritus Editorial Board Member dell' International Journal of Visual Languages and Computing (JVLC).

 Giuseppe Santucci has been involved in several national and

 international projects.
 In particular on 2000-2001 he was

 scientific responsible of the Rome research unit of COFIN 2000

 visuale in basi di dati per il monitoraggio clinico", during